Lenyn Sosa Player Props: White Sox vs. Rays

 Lenyn Sosa At The Plate

-- Sosa is batting .133 with two doubles, a home run and a walk.
+- Sosa is hitting .125 with two doubles, a home run and a walk.

-- Sosa has a hit in six of 14 games played this year (42.9%), but zero multi-hit games.
+- In six of 15 games this season, Sosa got a hit, but only one each time.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.